Headspace brings wellbeing to more workplaces with Salesforce.

 The app, which they called Headspace, caught on – reaching more and more members looking for some help in being kinder to their minds.
-In 2017, Headspace spun off a B2B business called Headspace for Work, which offers mindfulness products and services to companies to help them build healthier, more productive cultures and higher performing organizations.
+In 2017, Headspace spun off a B2B business called Headspace for Work, which offers mindfulness products and services to companies to help them build healthier, more productive cultures and higher performing organisations.
 In 2018, Headspace adopted Sales Cloud to help operate their Headspace for Work business.
 The sky seemed to be the limit for Headspace.

 When COVID-19 caused a wave of collective stress and anxiety for the world, the growing need for mental health resources came into the spotlight.
 Ten years in, the Headspace story might now be entering an even bigger chapter.